Will Smith Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Giants' 4.05 team ERA ranks 11th across all MLB pitching staffs.

-- The Giants have a 4.07 team ERA that ranks 12th across all league pitching staffs.
+- The Giants allow the fewest home runs in baseball (172 total, 1.1 per game).

-- Giants pitchers combine to allow the first-fewest home runs in baseball (172 total, 1.1 per game).
+- The Giants are sending Harrison (1-1) to the mound to make his seventh start of the season.
+He is 1-1 with a 4.85 ERA and 31 strikeouts through 29 2/3 innings pitched.

-- Beck (3-3) takes the mound for the Giants to make his third start of the season.
+- In his last outing on Friday, Sept.
+22 against the Los Angeles Dodgers, the left-hander threw 5 1/3 innings, giving up two earned runs while surrendering three hits.

-- The righty last appeared in relief on Sunday, when he threw 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while giving up four hits.
+- In six games this season, the 22-year-old has put up a 4.85 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.